 During pregnancy, many mums-to-be only focus on their pending labour and birth.
 Their experience is full of attendance at antenatal education classes, reading, internet searches and horror stories from friends, but often the "after" is not thought too much about.
 Those first few days are filled with sleep deprivation and unexpected rapid learning for new parents.
 The delivery of information to families that is consistent, accurate and up to date is by far the most beneficial for parents.

 I am also privileged to work with women throughout their pregnancy.
-Providing support, in a nurturing, understanding and evidence based manner to allow them to reach their birthing goals.
-Unfortunately, currently I am unable to offer women the option of birthing with me either in hospital or home due to various reasons.
+Providing support, in a nurturing, understanding and evidence- based manner to allow them to reach their birthing goals.
+Unfortunately, I am unable to offer women the option of birthing with me either in hospital or home due to various reasons.
 But I can provide them with the care throughout their pregnancy to ensure they are well equipped for their birthing day!
-The importance of a known provider often takes the stress and worry out of birthing.
+The importance of a known provider often takes the stress and worry out of birthing due to being well prepared and educated prior to labour.

-I look forward to guiding you on your new journey throughout pregnancy and as parents nuturing you and your breastfeeding relationship.
+I look forward to guiding you on your new journey throughout pregnancy and as parents, nurturing you and your breastfeeding relationship.